- The CRM industry is rapidly changing and with it, new features are being launched all the time. Is your CRM vendor an innovator or a laggard?

 As a result, some older CRM systems lag behind, incapable to offer the newest, yet already indispensable, functionality.

 That’s why many companies today feel like they have outgrown the CRM system they have, and, therefore, consider switching to another CRM system.

-And if you’re one of those companies who feel the itch to switch, then this article is for you.
+So, if you’re one of those buyers who is considering a move to a different CRM system, then this article is for you.

 The fear of saying “Yes” to the CRM switch

 Nobody likes change.
 And when it comes to CRM – there’s a lot at stake.